What are cytotoxic drugs?

 A clearly labelled cytotoxic spill kit should be kept wherever cytotoxic medications are being prepared, stored, administered or received (shipping).
 The kit should contain:

-Fit tested NIOSH certified respirators for anyone that would potentially be working in these areas.
+- Fit tested NIOSH certified respirators for any one that would be working in these areas

-A spill needs to be cleaned by members of the staff that have received the appropriate training and have the appropriate protective equipment; other members should vacate the area as soon as it is safe to do so until the spill is cleaned.
-Any person at the workplace who may potentially handle a cytotoxicdrug should receive this training.
-All spills should be immediately marked with a warning sign to prevent exposure to other workers.
+A spill needs to be cleaned by members of the staff that have received the appropriate training and have the appropriate protective equipment; others should vacate the area as soon as it is safe to do so until the spill is cleaned.
+All spills should be immediately marked with a warning sign to prevent exposure to others.
 Glass should never be handled by hand; always use a scoop.
-The cleanup should be reduced to as few people as feasible, but there should be at least two people involved.
+The cleanup should be done by as few people as feasible, but there should be at least two people involved.

 2. Small spill cleanup

-Small spills (less than 5ml, or 5mg) that occur outside of a biological safety cabinet should be cleaned immediately by personnel wearing gowns and doubled protective gloves and eye protection.
+Small spills (less than 5ml or 5mg) that occur outside of a biological safety cabinet should be cleaned immediately by personnel wearing gowns, doubled protective gloves and eye protection.

 Unbroken glassware or reusable items that have been contaminated should be placed in a plastic bag and washed, following the procedures for cleaning reusable items that have been developed for the workplace.